lewang/pr-whisper/README.md

 (setq whisper-vocabulary-file "~/Documents/my-vocabulary.txt")
 ```

 **Note:** The vocabulary feature works with both fast and accurate transcription modes.
 Vocabulary hints improve recognition but are not guaranteed - transcription accuracy also depends on audio quality and the model used.
+For best results with difficult proper nouns, use the accurate mode (C-c v) with the medium.en model.

 ## Troubleshooting